Alexandria vs Read Aloud: Which Free TTS Chrome Extension Is Better in 2026?

 • By Elliott Tong

-Alexandria is a free Chrome extension with word-by-word synced highlighting and neural voices via the Kokoro model.
+Alexandria is a free Chrome extension with word-by-word synced highlighting and premium neural voices.
 Read Aloud is a free, open-source Chrome extension that supports multiple voice engines including browser-native, Google WaveNet, and Amazon Polly.
-The main differences are voice quality, highlighting accuracy, and the Gmail integration.
-Alexandria adds a play button directly inside Gmail; Read Aloud does not.
+The main differences are voice quality, highlighting accuracy, and Gmail integration.
+The deeper difference: Read Aloud is a free playback tool.
+Alexandria is the only free Chrome extension with a built-in retention layer: save what you listen to, extract ideas, review on a schedule.
+If you listen to forget, either tool will do.
+If you listen to learn, that distinction matters.

 Key Facts